Pink Floyd

 Passings

-A decade later, on July 7, 2006, Barrett died at his Cambridge home, succombing to pancreatic cancer and diabetes-related complications at the age of 60.
+On July 7, 2006, Syd Barrett died at his Cambridge home, succumbing to pancreatic cancer and diabetes-related complications at the age of 60.